JoanyMcKarelyn/modlist/README.md

 ### Equipment

-The values of high-end equipment have been greatly reduced and armor ratings have been rebalanced.
-The armor progression is better but still need some work.
-I am thinking added some good-looking armor pieces and edit their stats to fill in the gap.
+With BTBGI, the values of high-end equipment have been greatly reduced and armor ratings have been rebalanced.
+The armor progression is now better but still needs some work.
+I am thinking adding some good-looking armor sets then editing their stats to fill in the gap.

 ## [Better Character Classes](https://www.nexusmods.com/morrowind/mods/47078)